The 4 Stages of Addiction Treatment: Steps to Recovery

 Most treatment programs provide followup programs to assist patients as they return to normal life.
 These programs may involve ongoing counseling sessions, either on an one-to-one or group basis.
 They may also involve weekend stays if the individual feels the need for a “refresher course.”

-Once you have settled back into your normal life, it is unfortunately quite easy to grow complacent.
-The disease of addiction requires constant vigilance to overcome, and one of the best ways to avoid relapse is to work with your follow-up counselors to recognize “prelapse,” the situations that – for you – have always been a temptation and made you feel that you just can’t cope without a drink or a hit of your preferred drug.
+Once one has settled back into the normal life, it is unfortunately quite easy to grow complacent.
+The disease of addiction requires constant vigilance to overcome, and one of the best ways to avoid relapse is to work with follow-up counselors to recognize “prelapse,” the situations that – for one – have always been a temptation and made one feel the inability to cope without a drink or a hit of preferred drug.

-Learning anti-relapse strategies can help you to detect prelapse early, and realize that the temptation to stop your exercise program or skip your follow-up counseling sessions may be a precursor to falling off the wagon.
+Learning anti-relapse strategies can help to detect prelapse early, and realize that the temptation to stop the exercise program or skip follow-up counseling sessions may be a precursor to falling off the wagon.